Profile information

 Note: We want people who are genuinely interested in sustainable living.
 This place is about sustainability, if that isn't your thing then you might find it hard - If you prefer bottled water to rainwater, and packaged food to food from the garden, then it just might not suit you. :O)

 There are no city lights, no traffic noise or barking dogs here.
 You can go on walks in the forest nearby and around neighbouring farms.
-You encouraged to do so!
-You can sit around and look at your phone when on a boring bus trip.
-We have a wood fire for winter and a fine veranda for sitting and contemplating in the morning sun.
+We have a wood fire for winter, a fine verandah for sitting and contemplating in the morning sun and a hammock to put in the trees to escape the summer heat.
 There are wineries up the road to visit.
-This really is some of the most idyllic countryside in Australia, so if you come, you really should explore.
+This really is some of the most idyllic countryside in Australia.

 We like listening to music and reading.
 We don't watch television but love movies.
 We make home-brewed beer.
 We like good conversation and listening to travel stories and life stories.
 We can laugh at most things, mostly keep busy and really love living here.
 So will you.